George Floyd protests in Tennessee

-The murder of George Floyd on May 25, 2020 triggered a wave of protests throughout Tennessee in late May and early June 2020.
+The murder of George Floyd on May 25, 2020, triggered a wave of protests throughout Tennessee in late May and early June 2020.
+These protests continued throughout the year.

 Locations

 Bristol

 On June 1, about 200 people held a candlelight vigil for George Floyd on State Street in both Bristol, Tennessee and Bristol, Virginia.
 The protests were largely peacefully held across the Tri-Cities region of Southwest Virginia and East Tennessee.